 We may in the future become subject to product liability claims.
-Our Hydrogen Generators produce flammable gases and therefore must operate in accordance with the required safety standards and rules applicable in each jurisdiction.
+Our technology produces flammable gases and therefore must operate in accordance with the required safety standards and rules applicable in each jurisdiction.
 These claims could require us to incur significant costs to defend.
 Furthermore, any successful product liability claim could require us to pay a substantial monetary award.
-Moreover, a product liability claim could generate substantial negative publicity about our Company and our Hydrogen Generators, which could harm our brand, our business prospects, and our operating results.
+Moreover, a product liability claim could generate substantial negative publicity about our Company and our product, which could harm our brand, our business prospects, and our operating results.